 Bonus: Head to the Market Day Mural by heading west on Clark Street and turning right on 2nd Street.
 Notice the uneven and jutting bricks that are undetectable from the front.
 Then, walk to the opposite corner for a selfie with the Polish Chicken Mural.
 Learn more about the murals of Downtown Point here!

 Next time you are downtown, be sure to check out the Scarabocchio Art Museum, Q Gallery, and the Riverfront Art Gallery for more public art.
-Be sure to take a peak at the garbage cans scattered throughout downtown as even those are painted bright by local artists!
+Be sure to take a peek at the garbage cans scattered throughout downtown as even those are painted bright by local artists!
 To learn more about the Trash Canvas project and to view active art maps, check out this site by CREATE Portage County!CREATE Portage County)